sci-phi/dot-files/README.md

 `mise install ruby`

-Once the install has completed, you can think instruct mise to make it available by default:
+This will install the `latest` version of Ruby available.
+Once the install has completed, you can instruct mise to make the latest Ruby version available by default:

 `mise use --global ruby@latest`